Methods and Assistance Program (MAP) Review

 Frequently Asked Questions

-Why is the Comptroller’s office conducting reviews of appraisal districts and what are the reviews called?
+Why does the Comptroller’s office conduct reviews of appraisal districts and what are they called?

-House Bill 8 from the 81st Legislature changed Tax Code Section 5.102, requiring the Comptroller to review every appraisal district’s governance, taxpayer assistance, operating procedures and appraisal standards, procedures and methodology at least once every two years.
+Tax Code Section 5.102 requires the Comptroller to review every appraisal district’s governance, taxpayer assistance, operating procedures and appraisal standards, procedures and methodology at least once every two years.